babylonhealth/ios-playbook/Cookbook/Technical-Documents/WhatIDontKnow.md

 # What I don't know, but should

-## Congratulations you’ve joined Babylon...
+## Congratulations!
+You've joined Babylon...
 Welcome to the amazing iOS team!
 Babylon is a fast-growing company.
 Currently, we are on-boarding ~30 new-starters weekly.
 Many of them are engineers like yourself.
 Our team is scattered across three offices: London West, London East and US office.
 On top of that, we have fully remote teammates.
 As you can imagine this poses almost biblical challenges, but don’t worry :)